A fire in an Swiss ski resort bar has left about 40 people dead

 Fire's cause remains under investigation

-Valais Canton police commander Frédéric Gisler said during a news conference that work is underway to identify the victims and inform their families, adding that the community is “devastated.”
+Valais Canton police commander Frédéric Gisler said during a news conference that work is underway to identify the dead and inform their families, adding that the community is “devastated.”

 Authorities did not immediately have an exact count of the deceased.